- Logging into a local database

 - Sections and Subsections

-Please note the little black dot in the center of the red bullet in the window title(s).
+Please note the little black dot in the center of the red bullet in the window title(s) after modifying a document.
 This black dot indicates unsaved changes.
-Choose Database - Save from the menu or simply hit Command-s to save the newly created section to the database.
+Choose Database - Save from the menu or simply hit Command-s to save changes to the database.
 You should become used to hitting save fairly often when editing documents.
 If you have performed unwanted changes either use Command-z (undo) or hit Command-u to discard all changes and revert back to the latest saved state in the database.

 Documents and books aren't autofetched when the document manager is opened.
-This makes sense since you will have hundreds if not thousands of documents (if you share the database with colleagues) in the database very soon and you are interested in a small subset or even a single one only.
+This makes sense since you might have hundreds of documents in the database (especially if sharing the database with colleagues in a multi user setup) and you are currently interested in a small subset or even a specific one only.
 The document we have created above has "first" in its title.
 Type "first" in the search field and press Enter.
 There it is again.

-Should you ever want to fetch all documents in the database simply click into the search field, leave it blank and press Enter.
-Doubleclick on the document in the tableview to reopen it, do some modifications, hit save and close it again.
+Should you ever want to fetch all documents you have access to simply click into the search field, leave it blank and press <Return> (make sure no category is selected, you can deselect with Command-Click).
+Doubleclick on the document listed in the tableview to reopen it, do some modifications, hit save and close it again.
 Suppose you expect to work fairly often with this document.
-It then makes sense to put an alias for this document on the object browser window.
+It then makes sense to put a bookmark for this document on the object browser window.
 You can do so by Ctrl-dragging the document from the tableview to the object browser window.

 Note the black dot indicating unsaved changes.
 Don't forget to hit save from time to time.
 Now type a few words and hit Command-Shift-S again to create another section.